If you are a man reading this, I know what you are thinking.

 She explained that the A-spot is the source of her deepest orgasms.

-As I continued to stimulate myself in that area, there were days when I felt pleasure and days when I felt pain with no pleasure at all.
+As I continued to stimulate myself in that area, there were days when I felt pleasure and days when I only felt pain.

 Unlike the G-spot there hasn’t been much research done on the A-spot and very little information is found on Google about it.